SylphAI-Inc/GithubChat/README.md

 - "Show me the implementation of the Memory class"
 - "How is data processing handled?"
 - "Explain the initialization process"

+## Troubleshooting

+If you encounter issues:

+1. Ensure Docker is running before starting Qdrant
+   - Install Docker Desktop from https://www.docker.com/products/docker-desktop if not installed
+   - Start Docker Desktop
+   - Wait for Docker to be fully running before starting Qdrant

+2. Verify your OpenAI API key is correctly set in `.streamlit/secrets.toml`
+   - The key should be in quotes
+   - The file should be in the `.streamlit` directory
+   - The format should be exactly: `OPENAI_API_KEY = "your-key-here"`

+3. Make sure all ports are available:
+   - Qdrant uses port 6333
+   - Streamlit uses port 8503
+   - If either port is in use, you may need to stop other services or change the ports